pakeke-constructor/umg-mod-monorepo/base/_split_up_refactor.md

 - allow for proximity sounds, mixing, special effects api, etc
 - have a `Sound` object, that represents the playing of a sound:::
     - can either play 1 sound,
-    - or a random sound from a list.
-(Sound objects can be nested)
+    - or a random sound from a list of other Sound objects.  (nested)

 `mortality` mod:
 health, maxHealth
-handles `onDeath`, `onDamage` callbacks
+handles `onDeath`, `onDamage` callbacks handles damage modifiers.

+`physics` mod

 TODO: